houdiniproject/houdini/README.md

 make sure to use test keys.
 If you don't, you're going to be charged real money!

-### Sripe keys setup
+### Stripe keys setup

-#### Get stripe keys:
+#### Get Stripe keys:

-Go to [stripe](https://stripe.com/en-br), create an account or just log in with you already have one.
-Acess the stripe dashboard and copy both publishable and secret keys.
+Go to [Stripe](https://stripe.com), create an account or just log in with you already have one.
+Access the stripe dashboard and copy both publishable and secret keys.
 > make sure to use test keys.
 If you don't, you're going to be charged real money!